 - If you are interested in taking classes through an online learning platform, check out Springboard or Udacity, both of which offer courses in a variety of topics.
 Discover how Springboard and Udacity can help you advance your current tech skills in our program reviews.

 - Similarly, Coursera, Pluralsight, Simplilearn, and Udemy are online learning tools, with courses in product management, programming, and other topics.

 - edX is one of the largest online learning platforms.
 They have courses from top universities like Harvard and MIT as well as big tech companies like Microsoft.
 Learn more about edX in our review.

 - GrowthX Academy is an online bootcamp, with programs for people who are interested in growth marketing and UX design, as well as sales and business development.

 - Those looking to advance their product management skills and network with a community of peers can check out membership and classes at Product Gym.

-- Similarly, product managers with some experience can check out the community and courses on Mind the Product, ProductHood, and Silicon Valley Product Group.
+- Similarly, product managers with some experience can check out the community and courses on Mind the Product, ProductHood, Product Innovation Educators, and Silicon Valley Product Group.

 - Students can also check out Thinkful and Knowledge Officer, which have courses in product management, marketing, and more.

-- Similarly, Product Hall is a product management bootcamp with live courses and 1-on-1 mentoring opportunities.
+- Similarly, Product Hall and Blackblot are product management bootcamps with live courses and 1-on-1 mentoring opportunities.

 - Aspiring UX designers and software engineers can check out Kenzie Academy, a full-time tech bootcamp that offers in-person and online courses.
 Learn more about Kenzie Academy in our review.